 Welcome to the Cantabs Women’s Squads.
 Whether you’re interested in training and racing at national events or prefer the more social side of rowing, Cantabs has something to offer you!

 We are organised into a number of different squads, depending on commitment, aspirations and ability.
+At Cantabs, we’re lucky to benefit from the best coaching provision of all town clubs on the Cam.
 Each squad has at least one dedicated coach, whose bios can be found here.

 Please contact the women’s captain for more information on any of these squads.

-Senior Women’s Squad: This squad is aimed at experienced rowers who are committed and who want to race competitively.
+This squad is aimed at rowers who are committed and who want to race competitively.
+You don’t have to be experienced to join, but you should be enthusiastic!
 The Senior Women’s Squad mainly focuses on racing at national events including Henley Women’s Regatta, Fours Head, WEHoRR and the Dorney regattas, but we also compete at a lot of other events along the way.
-We’d like to think we’re the most competitive squad on the Cam and row in a mixture of sweep, sculling, large and small boats.

 The Senior Women’s Squad coaches keep an eye on athletes in the Intermediate Women’s Squad, and those who are making good progress will be invited to join the Senior Women’s Squad.

-Progression Squad: This squad trains 2-4 times per week, mostly consisting of ergs and outings.
-The focus is generally on races on the Cam, of which there are many to choose from: Winter League, town bumps, Head of the Cam, Winter Head, Christmas Head, Head to Head, Autumn Head, Cambridge Nines Regatta… the list goes on!
+This squad trains 2-4 times per week, mostly consisting of ergs and outings.
+The focus is generally on races on the Cam, of which there are many to choose from: Winter League, Town Bumps, Head of the Cam, Winter Head, Christmas Head, Head to Head, Autumn Head, Cambridge Nines Regatta… the list goes on!

 Please contact the women’s captain, Ellie Darlington, if you are interested in joining one of these squads.